INL/BlackLab/doc/bark/bark002-backwards-compatibility.md

 Methods slated for removal will generally be deprecated first, with a recommended alternative, then removed in the next major version.
 There may occasionally be exceptions to this, e.g. if the interface changes so much that supporting the deprecated method is not practical.

-We do generally assume that most users are using the webservice, not the Java code, so we are less worried about making Java changes than changing the REST API.
+We do generally assume that most users are using the web service, not the Java code, so we are less worried about making Java changes than changing the REST API.

 ## Impact on users